liuxhy/LiuGrise_GRL_2025/README.md

-# Cloud Response to Jet Shifts: Data and Analysis Scripts

 This repository contains postprocessed data files from CloudSat, MERRA2, and CMIP6, along with Python scripts used to analyze these datasets for the manuscript:

 **"Vertically Varying Cloud Responses to Southern Hemisphere Jet Shifts and Their Role in Southern Annular Mode Persistence in Observations and CMIP6 Models"**